This grant will close on Sunday 17 March 2024 at 5.00pm.

-- Groups should be not-for-profit and will generally be an incorporated body, although not having a certificate of incorporation does not make a group ineligible to apply.
+- Groups should be not-for-profit incorporated body, although not having a certificate of incorporation does not make a group ineligible to apply.
 In this situation, the group applying for the grant will need to nominate another incorporated not-for-profit Community Group, Organisation or Club in Greater Shepparton willing to manage the grant funds (or “auspice the grant”) on their behalf.
 If you are considering making an application as an unincorporated body, please contact Council prior to making your application.

 - Funding is not available for festive installations where installation contravenes Council policy.

-- Funding is only available for festive installations.
-Events or activities cannot be funded by this program.
-The purchase of festive items can include the hire of contractors or equipment used to install the purchased items; however majority of the funds are to be allocated to the purchase of items and not to installation costs.
+- The purchase of festive items can include the hire of contractors or equipment used to install the purchased items.